 Kelly Washington, Refinery29 Social Editor

-In the case of dry eye, redness, hyperpigmentation, or excessive eyelash growth, eye doctors generally advise either discontinuing your prostaglandin-containing serum or cutting down the frequency of use.
-“Take it down to twice a week,” Dr Lazar advises.
-You’ll still see results and probably minimise the side effects.
+In the case of dry eye, redness, hyperpigmentation, or excessive eyelash growth, eye doctors generally advise either discontinuing your prostaglandin-containing serum or cutting down the frequency of use — and consulting your GP.
 She also recommends switching to a peptide-based lash growth serum, which doesn’t contain prostaglandin.
 Peptide serums won’t create hair growth by disrupting the natural hair growth cycle, but will nourish and condition the hair and follicles instead.

 When testing The Ordinary Multi-Peptide Lash and Brow Serum last summer, R29 editor Karina Hoshikawa noted that her lashes seemed to be growing not longer but definitely healthier with the help of the peptide serum.
 “I love how my lashes look already and mainly want a product to keep them healthy and strong,” she explained in her product review, adding that she’s more minimalist when it comes to eye makeup, a common theme among our chronically online team.
 “I don't wear mascara daily, and I am extremely careful with removing eye makeup at the end of the day.
 I feel like I noticed less fallout while using the serum, which is a great sign.”

 If you ask optometrists which eyelash serums are worth it, they’ll likely recommend something formulated by an eye doctor or a company that specialises in the eye area.